entando-samples/standard-demo/sd-customer/README.md

 # Deployment and installation

-With this configuration, you can use the ent cli (https://dev.entando.org/next/docs/reference/entando-cli.html) to perform the full deployment sequence:

-# Deployment and installation

-With this configuration, you can use the ent cli (https://dev.entando.org/next/docs/reference/entando-cli.html) to perform the full deployment sequence:
+With this configuration, you can use the ent cli (https://dev.entando.org/next/docs/reference/entando-cli.html) to perform the full deployment sequence.

+Note: In the current implementation, this form can be used to 1) create a user account in k8s, and 2) create its initial checking details, but 3) the full set of alerts and enablement of the SD Dashboard is not functional.

 ## Prerequisites